friendsofhyperf/components/docs/en/components/purifier.md

 # Purifier

-An HTML filter derived from [mews/purifier](https://github.com/mewebstudio/Purifier).
+HTML Filter.
+Derived from [mews/purifier](https://github.com/mewebstudio/Purifier).

 ## Installation

-Use Composer to install this package:
+Install this component using Composer:

 ```shell
 composer require friendsofhyperf/purifier
 ```

-Service providers will be automatically discovered.
-You do not need to add any providers manually.
+The service provider will be automatically discovered.
+You don't need to add the Provider anywhere.

 ## Usage

-Use the following method in your requests or middleware to clean HTML:
+Use the following method in a request or middleware to clean HTML:

 ```php
 clean($request->get('inputname'));
 ```

-Or:
+Or

 ```php
 ApplicationContext::getContainer()->get(Purifier::class)->clean($request->get('inputname'));